 The very fact that some companies are looking to collect and analyze an intangible variable such as stress is a testament to difference Big Data can make.
 The adoption of preventive analysis as opposed to traditional statistical analysis is a clear sign of things to come.
-Prediction modelling, the basis of preventive analysis, creates a prediction algorithm or profile of an individual using techniques such as artificial intelligence to analyze data.
+Prediction modeling, the basis of preventive analysis, creates a prediction algorithm or profile of an individual using techniques such as artificial intelligence to analyze data.
 This can better individual outcomes, improve the accuracy of predictive research and lead to pharmaceuticals creating more effective drugs.

 The common thread that runs through the applications of Big Data is the ability to provide real-time analysis of data.
 When it comes to making a decision on health, time is definitely of essence and further use of Big Data will help professionals and patients take quick calls without compromising on accuracy.